herrerpm/FfmpegEditor/README.md

 # FfmpegEditor
 Hi, welcome to the ffmpeg video editor, to run the program it is important that you set your folder in the main class.
-By default you could just add your images to the images folder.
+By default add your images to an "images" folder in the src folder of the project.

 The project will handle the media and output a video in the temporary folder.
 This folder will be erased with every run